Authentication Guide#

 Regenerate credentials:

-kubectl -n jupyterhub delete secret jupyterhub-admin-credentials helm upgrade jupyterhub ./jupyterhub -n jupyterhub -f values-local.yaml
+kubectl -n jupyterhub delete secret jupyterhub-admin-credentials helm upgrade jupyterhub ./chart -n jupyterhub -f values.yaml

 Symptoms: No admin user after helm install.